squid1127/fake-con/README.md

 - Made into a poetry project
 - Restructured the thing a bit
 - Fixed a lot of weird bugs I kept running into (WHY IS IT LIKE THIS WHO MADE THIS (no offense i was kidding you're really awesome twin))
+- Added a keyboard remapper for fun
+- Used a lot of AI :(
+- Changed like every file of the original code

+After spending a whole afternoon dealing with this code base, I would suggest NOT using it, could really use a rewrite

 ## Async API